Canadian Health Care for Foreign Trained Professionals (International Only) - 993

 - Autonomous practice, evidence-based decision-making, clinical reasoning and problem solving.

-Fast Track - allows students to complete a two-year Diploma program (non co-op) in 16 months.
-Students will start in January or May and be in school for four continuous semesters: Winter, Spring/Summer, Fall, Winter or Spring/Summer, Fall, Winter, Spring/Summer.
-Students will not be off during the summer.
+Fast Track - allows students to complete a two-year Diploma program in 16 months.
+Students will start in January and will attend classes for 4 continuous semesters: Winter, Spring/Summer, Fall, Winter.
+Please note that students in the fast track stream will be attending classes in the summer.

 Discover the Institute for Applied Health Sciences at McMaster